akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ‘Coming, Mother!’

 She looked back, but the boy was gone.

-She scanned the horizon, the reeds, the silver water, the dark line of the trees.
-Nothing to say that she hadn’t imagined him, except that the geese were still retreating and her arm still ached.
+There was nothing to say that she hadn’t imagined him, except for the retreating geese and her aching arm.

 She walked towards her mother.
 Her legs were unsteady.